ThibautGery/docker-logging-example/article.md

 ElasticSearch compatible format with what Logstash writes.
 By doing this, one could take advantage of Kibana.

-You can run Fluentd with:
+We can run Fluentd with:
 ```
 $ cat ./Docker-compose-Fluentd.yml
 Fluentd: